brendonsoto/knowledge-notes/Tech/Hardware/moritz_klein_and_erica_synths_diy/VCO.md

 I wish a bit more info was given here to discuss why saw non-inverting amplifier was setup the way it is.
 I guess the resistors determine the gain it has?
 I also wish it talked a bit more on the 1k resistors for preventing short circuits?

+## Other observations
+### Erratic pitch
+Sometimes when changing one of the pots I noticed the oscillator's pitch fluctuating madly (think having an LFO modulating pitch randomly and another LFO modulating the rate of the first LFO also pretty randomly).

+I think this may be due to [[Tech/Hardware/Electronics - Problems/Parasitic Oscillation|parasitic oscillation]].

+I also wonder if perhaps there is some noise (like static electricity) from my breadboard since it is a bit old and not [cared for](https://electronics.stackexchange.com/questions/273589/how-can-i-diagnose-possible-problems-with-my-breadboards).

 ## Questions
 ### Why are there different types of resistors?